Free Louisiana State Records: Marriage, Divorce, Warrant & More

 • Writ

-District Court: It handles jury trials most of the time, like:
+District Court: Handles jury trials most of the time, like:

 • Adoption